 This allows work to be intelligently distributed to various member DB2 systems based on how busy each one is.

 It is possible to run to coupling facilities in a duplexed arrangement, with DB2 automatically keeping primary and secondary CF in syc.
 With dual CFs and multiple DB2 members all hosted in separate physical boxes a CF or a physical disk still allows processing to continue this providing true “active/active” DB2 clustering.

-Find out more about how DB2 purescale works and the features.
+Find out more about the latest features and how DB2 purescale works.